terraform-google-modules/terraform-google-kubernetes-engine/README.md

 - Permos `kitchen destroy` command
   - Performs a `terraform destroy -force`

-You can use the following command to run the integration test in the root folder
+To configure the integration tests, `cp test/fixtures/networks/terraform.tfvars.sample test/fixtures/networks/terraform.tfvars` and edit to match your testing environment.
+You can then use the following command to run the integration test in the root folder

   `make test_integration`